-- Cash and cash equivalents, restricted cash, accounts receivable, dividends payable, finance lease obligations, acquisition price, transaction and financing costs payable, accounts payable and accrued liabilities, and provisions approximate their carrying amounts largely due to the short-term maturities of these instruments. - Fair value of quoted notes and bonds is based on price quotations at the reporting date.
-The fair value of unquoted instruments, loans from banks and other financial liabilities, as well as other non-current financial liabilities is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
+- Cash and cash equivalents, cash held in trust, restricted cash, accounts receivable, dividends payable, acquisition, transaction and financing costs payable, accounts payable and accrued liabilities, due to vendor, and other liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - The fair value of unquoted instruments and loans from banks is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities. - The Company enters into derivative financial instruments with financial institutions with investment grade credit ratings.

-[in thousands of Canadian dollars, except where otherwise noted and per share data]

-• The Company enters into derivative financial instruments with financial institutions with investment grade credit ratings.
 Derivatives valued using valuation techniques with market observable inputs are mainly foreign exchange forward contracts and one option embedded in each convertible debt agreement.
 The most frequently applied valuation techniques include forward pricing, using present value calculations.
-The models incorporate various inputs including the credit quality of counterparties and foreign exchange spot and forward rates.
+The models incorporate various inputs including the credit quality of counterparties and foreign exchange spot and forward rates. - AGI includes its available for sale investment which is in a private company in Level 3 of the fair value hierarchy as it trades infrequently and has little price transparency.
+AGI reviews the fair value of this investment at each reporting period and when recent arm's length market transactions are not available management's estimate of fair value is determined using a market approach based on external information and observable conditions where possible, supplemented by internal analysis as required.
+In 2014, AGI transferred the available for sale investment from Level 2 to Level 3 as direct observable market data was not available.